AthennaMind/opnsense-exporter/README.md

 - `--exporter.disable-cron-table` - Disable the scraping of Cron tasks.
 Defaults to `false`.
 - `--exporter.disable-wireguard` - Disable the scraping of Wireguard service.
 Defaults to `false`.
 - `--exporter.disable-unbound` - Disable the scraping of Unbound service.
 Defaults to `false`.
+- `--exporter.disable-openvpn` - Disable the scraping of OpenVPN service.
+Defaults to `false`.

 To disable the exporter metrics itself use the following flag: